Appropriate Adults

 +

-The Police and Criminal Evidence Act 1984 (PACE) requires that an appropriate adult shall be present when a juvenile (someone under 18) or vulnerable adult is being interviewed by the police.
+The Police and Criminal Evidence Act 1984 (PACE) requires that an appropriate adult shall be present when a young person (someone under 18) or vulnerable adult is being interviewed by the police.
 In most cases the appropriate adult will be somebody known to the detained person such as a relative or carer.
 However, there are times when these people are unable or unwilling to attend the custody suite, and in these cases the police will call on another independent, responsible adult.

 What does an appropriate adult do?